hbrouwer/mesh-examples/consonant_vowels/README.md

 Train the network with the default settings (`learning rate = 0.1`, `momentum = 0.3`, `epochs = 70000`; `batch size = 1`), and evaluate its
 performance using `test` and `similarityStats`.
-Why does the the error stays relatively high?
+Why does the the error stay relatively high?
 Note: take into account the development of the error over training.